EUR/USD 1.16187 ▼ 0.05%

 AvaTrade has unique strengths in regulatory breadth and vanilla options trading that may appeal to specific trader profiles.
 But for standard forex and CFD trading, XM's combination of lower costs, better accessibility, and superior educational support makes it the better all-around choice.

-💡 Start Risk-Free: Open a free XM account and claim the $30 no-deposit bonus.
-Trade real markets with zero risk to your own capital.
-The $5 minimum deposit on all accounts — including Ultra Low with spreads from 0.6 pips — makes the transition to live trading seamless.
+💡 Start Without a Deposit: Open a free XM account and claim the $30 no-deposit bonus if eligible.
+Trade real markets with bonus credit before adding your own capital, subject to XM verification, volume and withdrawal terms.
+The $5 minimum deposit on all accounts — including Ultra Low with spreads from 0.6 pips — makes the transition to live trading simple.

 Frequently Asked Questions